 - c.
 When a fixed holiday falls on a Saturday, the previous Friday will be observed as the fixed holiday except that when the preceding Friday is also a fixed holiday, then the preceding Thursday will be observed as the fixed holiday.
-When a fixed holiday falls on a Sunday, the following Monday will be observed as the fixed holiday, then the following Tuesday will be observed as the fixed holiday.
+When a fixed holiday falls on a Sunday, the following Monday will be observed as the fixed holiday except that when the following Monday is also a fixed holiday, then the following Tuesday will be observed as the fixed holiday.
 Exception New Year's Eve will be observed on December 31 or the last working day of December.
 A calendar will be prepared indicating holidays for the Calendar year. - d.
 When an approved holiday falls within a vacation period, the employee on vacation shall not be charged for that day. - e.
 Whenever an exempt employee is required, due to the nature of their position, to work on an approved holiday, the employee shall be given the equivalent time off at a subsequent date to be determined by the General Manager.